-It is a very simple two part dessert which consists of two slices of paste and cheese.
+It is a very simple two part Argentinian dessert which consists of two slices of paste and cheese.
 The sweet paste part can be either dulce de membrillo or dulce de batata (sweet potato paste).
 The second part is a slice of queso or cheese that is similar to a Gouda.

-Even More Authentic Desserts in Argentina
+Even More Authentic Argentinian Desserts

 To complete this list of the top 5 authentic desserts in Argentina, we would like to add the following four that are also part of the Argentina dessert culture.

 Our previous article about the Italian influence in Argentina goes into much more detail about helados.
 For now, we say indulge in helados and try the very popular dulce de leche flavor.

-They can be found at panaderias as part of the facturas (pastries) that are often sold by the dozen.
+They can be found at panaderias as part of the Argentinian pastries or facturas that are often sold by the dozen.
 There is always a good time of Medialunas.
 At breakfast, with coffee or at the merienda, which is “Argentine tea time” designed to tide people over until a late dinner.

 During merianda, medialunas are usually served with cafe de leche (coffee with milk).
 Our previous article 10 surprising discoveries about Buenos Aires goes into more detail about merienda, coffee and medialunas.